Home Remodeling and Design Blog

 What Can Go Wrong when Converting Decks to Sunrooms?

 • Improper permitting: Permits are required for most renovations.
-A contractor unfamiliar with local codes may start work prematurely, resulting in costly delays or legal issues.
+A contractor unfamiliar with building permits or local building codes may start work prematurely, resulting in costly delays or legal issues.
+In Des Moines, IA, a permit is required to convert a deck into a sunroom.

 • Rushed work: Sunroom conversions are not quick weekend projects.
-Inexperienced contractors may underestimate the effort, rushing critical steps, especially those tied to the existing deck's structure and foundation.
+Inexperienced contractors may underestimate the effort, rushing critical steps, especially those tied to the deck’s structure and foundation, and may skip essential structural integrity checks.

 • Poor design: A sunroom should be more than just added square footage—it should be a truly livable space.
 Great contractors tailor the layout and finishes to your home.
 Poor ones apply a one-size-fits-all plan.